Frank R. Hancock: Career

 Hancock graduated from the United States Military Academy at West Point, New York in 1972.
 Upon graduation he was commissioned as a 2nd Lieutenant in the Infantry.
 He served as a rifle platoon leader, anti-tank platoon leader, and company executive officer with the 3rd Infantry Division in Germany; a Company Commander at Ft Drum, New York; a Company Commander, and a Battalion Operations Officer with the 101st Airborne Division (AASLT); a Battalion Executive Officer, Brigade Operations Officer, Secretary of the General Staff, and Deputy Division Operations Officer with the 25th Infantry Division (United States) United States in Hawaii; a Battalion Commander (1-327th Inf) with the 101st Airborne Division (AASLT); and the Strategy Officer and Command Briefer for US Pacific Command in Hawaii.
 Colonel Hancock would finish his thirty-year Army career as the Chairman of the Department of Military Strategy, Plans and Operations at the United States Army War College.

 Desert Shield / Desert Storm

 During the Gulf War, Hancock was the youngest battalion commander in the 101st Airborne Division.

 On 24 February 1991, LTC Hancock's battalion, 1st Battalion of 327th Infantry Regiment (United States), was the lead infantry element tasked with seizing the terrain necessary to establish Forward Operating Base (FOB) Cobra in Iraq.
 FOB Cobra was more than 100 kilometers inside Iraq and approximately 400 square kilometers in size.
 It was the division's first objective inside Iraq and was considered critical to follow-on operations by both the division and corps commanders.
 This air assault was to become the largest operation of its kind in history.

-The purpose of the assault was to establish a forward operation base—85 miles inside Iraq—that would help split Highway 8 in the Euphrates River Valley.
-During the plan phase of the operation, it was noted that a trench line had been constructed near the landing zone but was identified as unoccupied.
-LTC Hancock's unit was assured multiple times that the site was free of any enemy soldiers by their higher headquarters.

-Upon landing into FOB Cobra, the unit started receiving enemy fire from the trench line.
-After three hours, combat action ended with the Iraqi battalion surrendering to LTC Hancock's forces.
-Under his command, the battalion earned the Valorous Unit Award and Bronze Arrowhead.

-Education

-Colonel Hancock's civilian education includes a BS Degree in Engineering from West Point and a master's degree in international studies from Salve Regina University.
-He is a graduate of the British Army Staff College, the US Command and General Staff College, and the US Army War College.